magerton/ec2-for-R-and-julia/README.md

         + `*.pem` - Standard file format for cryptographic keys/certificates.
 AWS uses this format.
         + `*.key` - Alternate file extension for a PEM file only containing a private key.
         + `*.ppk` - Proprietary PuTTY format for private keys.
 PuTTY does not support the PEM format.
-    - Public keys may utilize the `*.pub` extension, but when copied to a server are concatenated onto your remote `~/.ssh/authorized_keys` file.
+    - Public keys may utilize the `*.pub` extension, but when copied to a server are appended to your remote `~/.ssh/authorized_keys` file.
 The presence of your public key in this **remote** file grants you SSH access to the server.
+        + If you are manually copying a new public key to an instance you already have access to, use the `ssh-copy-id` command [(note)](https://askubuntu.com/questions/4830/easiest-way-to-copy-ssh-keys-to-another-machine).
 4. Connect to your EC2 instance via SSH.
 You can find the IP address/hostname of your instance in your AWS dashboard.
     - Append the following to your local `~/.ssh/config` file, substituting the appropriate values as necessary:
         ```